alexeymaklakov/D3-wiki/docs/features.md

 # Summary

-D3ledger (Decentralized Digital Depository) is a decentralized financial infrastructure (blockchain-based  ecosystem) that enables market participants to safely work with all kinds of **_crypto assets_** while benefiting from well-founded legal basis, explicit regulatory compliance, and clear governance arrangements.
+D3ledger (Decentralized Digital Depository) is a decentralized financial infrastructure (blockchain-based  ecosystem) that enables market participants to safely work with **_crypto assets_** while benefiting from well-founded legal basis, explicit regulatory compliance, and clear governance arrangements.

 Assets stored on D3ledger secured by blockchain technologies and guaranteed by well-known and reputable companies.